 Now, users don’t have to necessarily seek out this option.
 As AdExchanger reported, a new permission pop-up will ask users to allow or disallow tracking when they open an app or try to use certain features within it.
-Time will tell how many users actually disable this tracking, but with growing data privacy concerns, it’s looking like that number could be high.
+Time will tell how many users actually disable this tracking, but it’s looking like that number could be high with growing data privacy concerns.

 What’s the post-IDFA solution?

-There’s still a channel through which brands can gather first-party data on their own and build direct relationships with consumers: email.
+Even with the IDFA changes, there’s still a channel through which brands can gather first-party user data on their own and build direct relationships with consumers: email.

 Here’s why email is the solution to your post-IDFA woes.